Previous Next

 Milan Hladik, Charles University, Prague, Czech Republic

-Hossein Moosaei, Charles University, Prague, Czech Republic
+Hossein Moosaei, Jan Evangelista Purkyně University, Czech Republic

 Technical Program Committee Chair